telerik/ajax-docs/controls/radiobuttonlist/appearance-and-styling/create-a-custom-skin.md

 The second file represents the actual skin of the control, and its name consists of the control name plus the skin name, e.g.,  **Button.Default.css**.
 Upon creating a custom skin for the control, one should edit that particular file, as it contains skin-specific CSS properties and references to images, colors, borders and backgrounds.

-## Create a RadCheckBox Skin from an Existing One
+## Create a RadRadioButtonList Skin from an Existing One

 1. In your project, create a new directory named **Skins**;